 Similar to the previous question, did you have a specific order of actions that led to shorter sales cycles?
 It’s quite possible that this may only be true in certain parts of your territory (client type, region, size, etc.), but trends will almost always emerge.

 Lastly, seek advice from your team.
-Ask them how they believe you can increase traction within your territory, and see if they know anyone who may have an inside perspective on your top accounts to accelerate your deals.
-This is also an excellent opportunity to meet team members who may be located in a different city.
-Their differing experiences and perspectives may provide the extra edge you need to gain a competitive advantage.
+Ask them how they believe you can increase traction within your territory, and see if they know anyone who may have an inside perspective on your top accounts to competitive advantage.

 Take action in 2020

-Finally, now that you’ve done your research and pinpointed areas for improvement, put a plan in place to seize 2020 with full force.
+Finally, now that you’ve done your research and pinpointed areas for improvement, put a plan in place to seize 2020 and the marketing and sales intelligence you gained with full force.
 Consider the following:

 Leverage your network.